Alum Cave & Rainbow Falls: Day Hiking in the Great Smoky MountainsUnited States

 Even still, we managed to get two solid hikes in: Alum Cave and Rainbow Falls.
 Both hikes were only half a day, as we got started on the first one in the afternoon, and completed the second immediately before leaving town to start our trek back to San Antonio.

 GSMNP is an incredible park.
-It’s enormous, with tons of varying trails and views.
-It enters both Tennessee and North Carolina, and is one of the only US National Parks that is free to enter.
+It’s enormous, with tons of varying trails and views, and the surrounding areas are beautiful as well (you can go on all kinds of adventures in the region, from horseback riding to ATV riding to exploring the Biltmore Estate).
+It enters both Tennessee and North Carolina (we’ve always visited by staying in Maggie Valley on the North Carolina side), and is one of the only US National Parks that is free to enter.
 It’s also named a UNESCO World Heritage site, in large part because of the mind-boggling number of plant and animal species that live there.
-Plus, it’s also incredibly gorgeous and serene, so there’s that.
+Plus, it’s also incredibly serene, despite being very popular and definitely not one of the USA’s many beautiful but overlooked national parks.

 With what turned out to be time for only two hikes, Jeremy and I made sure to pick one of each major theme: one with a view, and one with a waterfall.